 - Whenever an account is deleted, its users and collections will be deleted as well.

-- Whenever a new collection is defined, you should define its retention policy.
+- Whenever a new collection is defined, it will inherit its retention policy from the account level.

 - If the entity was deleted by mistake, in the first 30 days (the “revive period”), you can revive it by sending new information about it.
 This action will unmark it as deleted and will revive it.